 The particular variety of horsetail imposed upon my garden is the field horsetail (Equisetum arvense).
 This plant is part of the puzzle grass family.

 Does the Horsetail Plant Have Any Beneficial Uses?

 Now, in fairness, I should explain that this bane of my life has its supporters.
-The horsetail is a herb, and in times past, was also utilized to:
+The horsetail is a herb.
+In times past, it was also utilized to: